-Jesus spoke about His suffering and death four times in the book of Matthew, yet the disciples didn't get it - they couldn't grasp it for some reason:
+His Suffering and death (He spoke about it 4X in Matthew) yet the disciples didn't get it - they couldn't grasp it for some reason:

 - 1. Their minds will full of wrong ideas about the Messiah and the kingdom.
 Ideas from religion and from people in general. - 2.
 Then they didn't like what they heard, so they were slow to grasp it.2